- VN Council members

 Recognises how the quality of the practice is reflected in the services it offers to farmers.
 For example, it recognises areas such as further qualifications and training, advice on biosecurity, using protocols for the diagnosis of common conditions, safe surgery on the farm and using medicines appropriately.

-Required modules: Infection Control; Out-patients; Pain Management; Surgery; Medicines.
+Required modules: Infection Control and Biosecurity; Farm Consultation; Pain Management and Welfare; Surgery; Medicines.

 Ambulatory Service Award